eggpi/citationhunt/scripts/README.md

 named 'categorylinks' and 'page'.
 This will take a few hours.
 You'll want to use 'enwiki_p' as the database, as it is hardcoded in these scripts.

+We should now make sure these scripts know how to find and log in to the databases it will use.
+In order to do that, you'll need two MySQL config files: `wp.my.cnf` tells CitationHunt where to find the database with Wikipedia dumps, and `ch.my.cnf` points tells it where to write its own database.

+For example, in a local setting, you could use:

+    $ cat wp.my.cnf
+    [client]
+    user='root'
+    host='localhost'

+and have `ch.my.cnf` be a symlink to `wp.my.cnf`.
+Put these two files in the root directory of this repository, where `chdb.py` is.
+Please refer to the MySQL documentation for the other options you can specify on this file.

 Next, let's generate the list of ids of pages with unsourced statements with `print_unsourced_pageids_from_wikipedia.py`: